 If you fancy the idea of a relaxed country wedding, you can find more details on The Granary web page.

-Things to do at Elms Farm Cottages
+Things to do at Elms Farm Accessible Cottages

 Is the suspense killing you?

-Today, it’s an accessible space where you can relax or if you’re feeling sociable you can meet up with the rest of your party.
+Today, it’s an accessible space where you can relax, or if you’re feeling sociable, you can meet up with the rest of your party.

 I mean, cmon, look at this:

-We Stayed in the 5 Star Elm Cottage
+We stayed in the 5-Star Elm Cottage.

-I was especially taken with the succulent Lincolnshire Sausages, Heart of Lincolnshire Mature Cheddar Cheese and the chocolate brownies, although I possibly indulged too much!
+I was taken with the succulent Lincolnshire Sausages, Heart of Lincolnshire Mature Cheddar Cheese and the chocolate brownies, although I possibly indulged too much!

 Living and Dining Area

 The large family bathroom is accessible from the corridor off the living area.
-There is a bath with overhead shower, toilet and complimentary toiletries.
+There is a bath with an overhead shower, toilet and complimentary toiletries.